More than an event centre, Scotia Place is where people connect, visit throughout the year and enjoy Calgary’s blue sky.

 Located close to the Home fire, eight embedded tipi rings will represent the Nations of Treaty Seven and the Urban Indigenous Community of Calgary.
 The Métis Nation is represented by an embedded rectangle representing a Metis cabin.

-Visitors of Scotia Place and the Culture + Entertainment District will have a number of dining option before and after an event, or if visitors wanted to celebrate a special occasion any time of the year.
+Visitors of Scotia Place and the Culture + Entertainment District will have a number of dining options before and after an event, or if visitors wanted to celebrate a special occasion any time of the year.
 Public restaurants are located on the north and west plazas.
 They can be accessed from either inside or outside the building.
 This area also includes the beloved Calgary Flames flagship store.

 Bring out your inner foodie and let your taste buds explore what Scotia Place’s unique dining experiences have to offer.
 With four distinct choices available, conveniently available from both the street and the main floor concourse, guests will find themselves sitting down for a great meal year-round.